Latest Articles

 Jacobin - International Matt McManus Loading...

 The death of Jürgen Habermas has left philosophy and the Left poorer.
 Central to his work was a profound critique of irrationality in all its forms.
-Taken seriously, his philosophy provides an indispensable guide in the struggle against oppression.The philosopher Jürgen Habermas, who died on Friday, ...
+Taken seriously, his philosophy provides an indispensable guide in the struggle against oppression.The philosopher Jürgen Habermas, who died yesterday, ...

 The “Epstein Class” Investigates Itself